Find the best things to do in Sydney, for tourists as well as for locals. Make the most of your stay in Sydney with this

 Things to Do in Sydney When It Rains

-You may be forgiven to think that the sun always shines in Sydney, but Sydney does actually experience on average 100 rainy days per year.
+You may be forgiven for thinking that the sun always shines in Sydney, but Sydney does experience, on average, 100 rainy days per year.
 So what do the outdoor-loving locals do on those rainy days in Sydney when we can’t go outside without getting soaked?

 To keep you entertained on those grey and cold days, we have listed 17 awesome indoor activities to do in Sydney when the sun is nowhere to be found.

 Free Things to Do in Sydney

-As beautiful as Sydney may be, it is sadly also one of the most expensive cities in the world to live or to spend your holiday.
-Luckily though, with a great climate and so many natural and man-made landmarks to visit, you can still enjoy yourself without emptying your wallet.
+As beautiful as Sydney may be, it is sadly also one of the most expensive cities in the world to live in or to spend your holiday.
+Luckily though, with a great climate and many natural and man-made landmarks to visit, you can still enjoy yourself without emptying your wallet.

 We have compiled a list of free things to do in Sydney to help you save some of your hard-earned dollars.

 Unusual Things to Do in Sydney

 There is no denying that Sydney is home to some amazing urban landmarks and natural sights that every tourist loves to visit.
 But there are also lots of unusual things you can do in Sydney.
-Unique activities that not many people know about, or otherwise don’t make time for.
+Unique activities that not many people know about or don’t make time for.

 We have listed some great ideas for unusual Sydney activities that will appeal to both international tourists and proud local Sydney-siders.

 Things to Do in Palm Beach